Seeking Solitude: How to Explore Sardinia’s Southern Coast by Superyacht

 by Risa Merl

-Combining raw natural beauty with a touch of luxury Sardinia’s southern coast has plenty to temp superyachts ashore.
+Combining raw natural beauty with a touch of luxury Sardinia’s southern coast has plenty to tempt superyachts ashore.
 Risa Merl sets sail to the wild side of the island

 During the peak summer months superyachts jostle for space in front of the high-end hills ofSardinia’s Porto Cervo.
 Celeb-laden tenders arrive in the docks and the cash registers merrily trill in the surrounding designer boutiques but for those that seek it there is a subtler side to Sardinian glamour.
 Nestled at the southernmost end of the Italian island, Forte Village is a place where you can relax fully in privacy, where the kids can play safely, and where Michelin star cuisine pairs perfectly with laidback living.